smrafiz/woocommerce-checkout-city-dropdown/README.md

-# woocommerce-checkout-city-dropdown
+# Woocommerce Checkout City Searchable Dropdown

-Codes for replacing the Woocommerce Checkout City field with a searchable drop-down that fetches data from local json file.
+Codes for replacing the Woocommerce Checkout City field with a searchable drop-down that fetches data from a local json file.